Skip to main content

 By Liam Sellers

-Successful business deals start with a solid contract Define: Contract A legally enforceable agreement that, in the Western world, has four elements: the offer, acceptance and mutual assent; consideration; the capacity to agree and legality. that benefits both parties.
 Companies need contracts for a wide variety of reasons, from setting out the terms of a large inventory purchase to hiring new employees.
 While the details and wording of a contract should always be approved by a business lawyer before you sign anything, understanding the basics of contract negotiation can help you get the major pieces in place.
+Knowing how to effectively negotiate a business contract is critical to helping protect your company and ensuring your long-term success

 The Contract Negotiation Process